 Promoting camp fundraisers on social media accounts isn’t just about getting donations.
 It is also about continued outreach.

-Check to see if your donors have been to your camp before, and if they haven’t, you’ll have another opportunity for outreach.
+Check to see if your donors have been to your camp before, and if they haven’t, you’ll have another unique opportunity for outreach.

-Plus, anything you post to these platforms, whether it’s pure marketing material or donation appeals, it will help spread your brand name wider across the internet.
+Plus, anything you post to these online platforms, whether it’s pure marketing material or donation appeals, it will help spread your brand name wider across the internet.
 This brand recognition will create new leads for your summer camp registration efforts as more and more people see your name pop up.

 Improving your website is part of this!